Thursday, November 4, 2010

 For more general advice about the NYC Marathon, read this.

-Once you've finished this article and decided what to wear, pack into one giant bag every single thing you need on race morning - right now - this includes your bib, the chip for your shoe, your gels, your watch - every single thing.
+Once you've finished this article and decided what to wear, pack into one giant bag every single thing you need on race morning - right now - this includes your gels, your watch - every single thing - and then you add the bib and chip when you get it.
 You think you're anxious now?
-You'll be out of your mind at 4:45 am on Sunday, and in no position to hunt for any must-have items buried in your closet.
+You'll be out of your mind at 4:30 am on race day, and in no position to hunt for any must-have items buried in your closet.

 [[Have you thought as much about your diet as you have about your clothing?
 Read What To Eat in the Week Before the NYC Marathon.]]

-The most important thing is what you wear closest to your skin.
+The most important thing is what you wear closest to your skin; the weather should not impact this choice.
 Avoiding chafing is the top priority.
 You should wear on your body whatever you wore during your successful long runs.
 Not merely the same type of outfit, the VERY SAME OUTFIT.
 The only way you can be sure the t-shirt/shorts/socks/jock/underwear/bra is suitable for you to run 26 miles in is if you have worn the exact pieces on an 18+ mile run before.
 (As I note below, I often change the shirt closest to my skin during the race, so you may need several trusty t-shirts).

 With your primary outfit chosen, now you need to figure out the outer layers, to deal with the weather.

-But once you give that bag up, you are left with (i) the outfit you plan to run most of the race in, (ii) additional layers that will accompany you for parts of the journey, (ii) throwaway clothes and blankets.
+When you arrive at the waiting area near the start on Staten Island, you will have (i) the outfit you plan to run most of the race in, (ii) additional layers that will accompany you for parts of the journey, (ii) throwaway clothes and blankets.

 Think of yourself as the Space Shuttle, fully laden at launch and jettisoning superfluous parts as you go.